 Elliot, McGregor, & Gable, 1999; Ryan & Pintrich, 1997).
-With these findings in mind, critics questioned the necessity of the dichotomization of performance goal orientations and argued that other approaches like multi-goal perspectives could better explain the complex associations of performance goal orientations with patterns of learning (Midgley et al., 2001).
+With these findings in mind, critics questioned the necessity of the dichotomization of performance goal orientations and argued that other approaches like multi-goal perspectives1 could better explain the complex associations of performance goal orientations with patterns of learning (Midgley et al., 2001).
 Some researchers even questioned the ability of individuals to differentiate between both performance goal orientations in daily life situations (Urdan & Mestas, 2006).
 Children in particular did not seem to differentiate between performance approach and performance avoidance goal orientations (Bong, 2009; Bong, Woo, & Shin, 2013) and, even within adults, the observed associations between them were considerably high (often larger than r = .50 according to Murayama, Elliot, & Yamagata, 2011).
-However, most achievement goal researchers still insist on the importance of the dichotomization of performance goal orientations, especially because a performance avoidance goal orientation yields stronger negative results than a performance approach goal orientation (Murayama et al., 2011).
+However, most achievement goal orientations, especially because a performance avoidance goal orientation yields stronger negative results than a performance approach goal orientation (Murayama et al., 2011).

-We think that this paradox within achievement goal research (high associations between performance goal orientations, partially different outcome patterns) can be resolved by focusing on the dimensions behind performance goal orientations as especially highlighted by Elliot and McGregor (2001): While both performance goal orientations might be characterized by the same normative evaluation standard (i.e., own competencies are assessed by comparing one's achievement within a reference group; Elliot, McGregor, & Thrash, 2002), they are meant to differ in their goal valence by either focusing on accomplishment of positive outcomes (approach goal valence) or prevention of negative outcomes (avoidance goal valence; see Elliot, 1999; Elliot & Harackiewicz, 1996).
+We think that this paradox within achievement goal research (high associations between performance goal orientations, partially different outcome patterns) can be resolved by focusing on the dimensions behind performance goal orientations as especially highlighted by Elliot and McGregor (2001): While both performance goal orientations might be characterized by the same normative evaluation standard (i.e., own competencies are assessed by comparing one's achievement within a reference group; Elliot, McGregor, & Thrash, 2002), they are meant to differ in their goal valence by either focusing on accomplishment of positive outcomes (approach goal valence) or prevention of negative outcomes (avoidance

+1 The multi-goal perspective postulates that different combinations of achievement goal orientations might lead to differential outcome patterns.
+Midgley, Kaplan, and Middleton (2001) stated, for instance, that a strong performance goal orientation would only lead to positive patterns of learning when it is accompanied by a strong learning goal orientation. goal valence; see Elliot, 1999; Elliot & Harackiewicz, 1996).
 Normative evaluation standard and goal valences as goal underlying dimensions are suitable to explain the interdependence of both performance goal orientations (based on the shared normative evaluation standard) as well as their differential effects on some outcome variables (based on the respective goal valence).
 Although the described dimensional model is neither our invention nor new to achievement goal research, empirical evidence on the validity of the dimensional foundation of performance goal orientations is lacking.
 We intend to provide this crucial empirical evidence by extracting the postulated goal underlying dimensions from items measuring performance goal orientations with latent bifactor models.
 Furthermore, we want to demonstrate that goal underlying dimensions are indeed suitable to explain the complex association pattern as well as inter- and independence of performance goal orientations.